fincubator/fintehfarm/README.md

 # fintehfarm
-a multi-chain yield aggregator that uses investment pools
+First bridgeless multi-chain yield farming aggregator that uses investment pools

 Mockup-version with the emulated DeFi for Hackathon goals